 A few years earlier I had met Ilaria Petito from Donnachiara.
 At first I didn’t focus on the fact that she was located in Irpinia, until I went to visit her in the Irpinia Pavilion.
 Irpinia doesn’t have big cities such as Naples or Salerno or Caserta but it is said to resemble Tuscany in an earlier phase with beautiful small villages, art, wonderful restaurants and great wines.
 Irpinia is around the town of Avellino.
 It had three D.O.C.G. wines: Taurasi, Fiano di Avellino and Greco di Tufo as well as Irpinia Doc.
 There is a Consorzio called Consorzio Tutela Vini d’Irpinia.
 Still it seemed to me to be less well known than it should be.

-Aglianico, we know is often called the “Barolo of the South” although I think it is really quite a different wine with more acidity and sexier, smoky notes.
-The ones from Irpinia are from vineyards at elevation because Irpinia is in the foothills of the Appennine Mountains.
+Aglianico has great acidity and sexy, smoky notes.
+The ones from Irpinia are from vineyards at elevation because Irpinia is in the foothills of the Apennine Mountains.
 Irpinia has a continental climate rather than a Mediterranean one.
 There is considerable thermal excursion and this allows the grapes to reach phenolic ripeness.
 The soils are a mix of volcanic ash, sand, clay and limestone with fossil materials and generally good drainage.

 The wines can be made into Irpinia Rosso, still, sparkling, novello, liquoroso and passito versions.
 Campi Taurasini is another appellation here where Aglianico must be 85% of the blend.